 Wherever possible preparing food from scratch is preferable, as you have control of what goes into it.
 If you do have to use prepackaged foods check labels carefully.
 Most prepackaged food has the 'traffic light system', so can see at a glance how much fat, saturated fat, salt and sugar is in each packet.

 Is there a food I shouldn't eat at all?
-Actually there is one - alfalfa sprouts (and supplements) which contain an amino acid called L-canavanine that can increase inflammation in people with lupus by stimulating the immune system.
+We’re constantly learning more and more about lupus and if there are foods that patients should avoid.
+The one most people know about is alfalfa sprouts (and supplements) which contain an amino acid called L-canavanine that can increase inflammation in people with lupus by stimulating the immune system.
 Alfalfa has been associated with lupus flares or a lupus-like syndrome that includes muscle pain, fatigue, abnormal blood test results, and kidney problems.
 As a result, people with lupus should avoid alfalfa completely.
-Lupus patients should also avoid echinacea which is used as a dietary supplement to boost the immune system against colds and other illnesses.
-Because it boosts your immune system, it may cause a flare.
-It's sometimes added to other products such as cough medicine, so always worth checking labels.

 The advice for everyone is to avoid eating foods high in trans fats, refined sugar and salty foods and limit your intake of red meat (which is high in cholesterol and saturated fat).
 The healthier your diet can be the better as the foods you eat may have an effect on your lupus.